-International Placement 2018, New Delhi, India
+International Placement 2019, New Delhi, India

 The School of Early Childhood at George Brown College offers a variety of global placements supported by the program or through individual arrangements.
 The School has a long standing partnership in Jamaica and China and more recently in India.
 This

 Letters from the students: